SwampPear/djinn/design/prompts/perfect_design.md

-# PROMPT
+# PERSONA

+Adopt the persona of a seasoned engineer.

 # CONTEXT

-I am trying to design a perfect programming language from assembly that can handle any aspect of ai seamlessly, as well as use this ai to integrate into some environment.
+You are asked to design a system that uses an LLM with the capabilities to perform basic computational abilities (creating files, writing to files).

+# RESPONSE

+Please provide a structure for this program.